Schmidt isn't just the show's breakout character, he's a fascinating archetype of 20-something masculinity

 As part of this transition, Schmidt has gone from being a douchebag in the classic model — a guy who, in the pilot, constantly wanted to show off his pecs and scam girls, and seemed capable of doing so — to a douche of a more unique variety.
 He’s the aspirational douchebag, the tightly wound, formerly fat mama’s boy trying his hardest to be a bro.
 In the process, he’s become the show’s breakout character.

 As Schmidt, Greenfield’s impeccable, preeningly overconfident delivery contains an element of realistic performativeness.
 Schmidt is the guy who says something he thinks is funny and looks around to see if anyone laughed; but he’s also the guy who says something inadvertently funny and has no clue.
-He is hyper-aware and yet oblivious, a good guy trying to be worse, one extremely anxious about his social standing and yet unconcerned about announcing he owns an Irish walking cape or seducing a girl by talking endlessly about cheese.
+He is hyper-aware and yet oblivious, a good guy trying to be worse, one extremely anxious about his social standing and yet unconcerned about announcing he owns an Irish walking cape and keen to seduce a girl by talking endlessly about cheese.
 He is insecure about all of the wrong things.
-He is the guy obsessed with seeing his best friend Nick’s penis because the fact that his other roommates already have makes it a sort of status marker.
+He is the guy obsessed with seeing his best friend Nick’s penis because his other roommates already have.

 Caring is, of course, the enemy of cool, which is why all Schmidt’s peers are so loath to do it, and why Schmidt, try as he might, can’t be cool.
 But caring is not the enemy of adulthood (just ask Ron Swanson and Jack Donaghy).
 And unlike those other slackers, Schmidt already has the skill set to be a grown-up, he just has to learn how to use it properly.
 As Schmidt struggles to be a bro while wondering about the location of his good pea coat, it’s easy to see the guy he will be in 20 years, the one who adores his wife and children — a family that humors him and his weird propensity to make up silly names for everything while forcing them to eat huge meals and laughing at his own jokes.
 Maybe he won’t be cool, but he will be happy.
 Let’s all laugh at him while we still can.